Laurene Powell Jobs

 Arriving in Good Time

-If you are late, you will have to sit the ﬁrst act in the back and then in the intermission ushers will show you to your seat.
+If you are late, you will be escorted to the nearest late seating area.
+At intermission ushers will show you to your seat.
 Plan ahead to arrive with extra time.

 Familiarizing Yourself with the Story

 Because of the foreign languages, classical music, and often complex plots, you will very likely enjoy the performance better if you spend a few minutes familiarizing yourself with the story and characters in advance.
 Some people even like to listen to the music in advance and others prefer to let it wash over them during the show and perhaps look it up afterwards.